-- (i) continuous disclosure announcements made to the Australian Securities Exchange; - (ii) posting of financial results and announcements on the Company's website; - (iii) posting of all results of clinical trials on the Company's website; and - (iv) the calling of annual general meetings, and other meetings of shareholders, as required, and to obtain approval for Board action, as considered appropriate.
+- (i) continuous disclosure announcements made to the Australian Securities Exchange; - (ii) periodic shareholder updates and presentations; - (iii) posting of financial results and announcements on the Company's website; - (iv) posting of all results of clinical trials on the Company's website; and - (v) the calling of annual general meetings, and other meetings of shareholders, as required, and to obtain approval for Board action, as considered appropriate.

 Investors and other stakeholders are invited to subscribe to an email alert facility on the Company's website so that they can receive material announcements which have been released by the Company to the market via an email in a timely manner.
+The Company's website also provides links for direct email contact with the Company's CEO and Managing Director, CFO and Company Secretary.

-A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
+A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.